TonyM1958/HA-FoxESS-Modbus/README.md

 * Connecting the inverters LAN port, where available, to your router/switch (no additional hardware but Manager firmware 1.57 or later required for H1/AC1).
 This connection provides a limited set of real time data, sufficient for general management of your equipment.
 * Connecting the inverter's RS485 modbus to an RS485 to USB adapter or RS485 to WIFI/LAN adapter.
 Note: this requires basic electronics competencies to connect 2 wires to the inverters CT / COM connector.
 This connection is recommended as it provides more comprehensive real time data, including BMS cycle count and cell range info and inverter running totals.

 ---
+** Please note: April 2023, @nathanmarlor has mirrored and extended functionality in this alternative https://github.com/nathanmarlor/foxess_modbus - you may wish to look at that as well!

+---